up-n-atom/8311/docs/posts/masquerade-as-the-bce-inc-home-hub-4000-on-xgs-pon-with-the-bfw-solutions-was-110.md

 ## Determine if you're an XGS-PON subscriber

-!!! info "3Gbps or higher packages"
+!!! info "3 Gbps or higher packages"
-    If you're subscribed to Gigabit Fibe 3.0 or a similar 3Gbps or higher package, skip past to [Purchase a WAS-110].
+    If you're subscribed to Gigabit Fibe 3.0 or a similar 3 Gbps or higher package, skip past to [Purchase a WAS-110].

 There are two (2) methods to determine if you're an XGS-PON subscriber: the simpler [Web UI](#with-web-ui) WAN mode switcheroo and the more comprehensive [XMO API client](#with-xmo-client).